luzzif/express-fs/README.md

 # Express FS

-Express FS bootstraps you `express`' app routing based on your source code location, enforcing a neat project structure and removing the need for explicit routing definition.
+Express FS bootstraps your `express`' app routing based on your source code location, enforcing a neat project structure and removing the need for explicit routing definition.